 How to change your image size with a WooCommerce product image plugin

-If you’d like to have more control over the image sizes in your WooCommerce store, then you can download a WooCommerce product image plugin to help with that.
+If you’d like to have more control over the image sizes in your WooCommerce store, then you can download a product image WordPress plugin to help with that.

 WooThumbs for WooCommerce allows you to change or resize your WooCommerce image sizes on the single product page with a few easy settings.